DSCI-310/DSCI-310-Group-7/README.md

 2. Via MakeFile

 a.
 Still Clone this repo.
 Same code as above.
+b.
+Installed all the dependencies listed as blow.

-b. `cd` to the root of the local repo, and then run command:
+c. `cd` to the root of the local repo, and then run command:

 ```
 make all
 ```

-c. reset the repo to clean, run the command:
+d. reset the repo to clean, run the command:

 ```
 make clean